Cosmic-Ray Spectra and Metal Budget Regulated by the Galactic Wind: Cosmic-Ray Spectra

 \subsection{Discussion}

 The wind profile we assumed has reproduced the bump features of the CR spectra.
-The hard CR spectrum around $z>3$ kpc is preferable for the observed hard spectrum in the Fermi bubbles \citep{ackermann14}, which can be a result of the interaction between CRs and halo gases \citep{shimoda_asano24}.
-In our model, the wind starts from a height of $\sim 2$ kpc, and accelerates to $\sim 700\mbox{km}~\mbox{s}^{-1}$ with a distance of $d \sim 2$ kpc, and decelerates outside.
-The height $z_{\rm w}$ is consistent with the thick disk structure and the scale of the Galactic fountain \citep[e.g.,][]{shapiro76,lockman84,girichidis18,nakashima18}.
+In our model, the wind starts from a height of $\sim 2$ kpc, accelerates to $\sim 700\mbox{km}~\mbox{s}^{-1}$ with a distance of $d \sim 2$ kpc, and decelerates outside.
+The height $z_{\rm w}$ is consistent with the thick disk structure and the scale of the galactic fountain \citep[e.g.,][]{shapiro76,lockman84,girichidis18,nakashima18}.
 We regard the region below $z_{\rm w}$ as the convection zone, where convection and turbulence flows exist, but the long-term average velocity field may be absent.